The Stooges (album): Reception and legacy

 According to music historian Denise Sullivan, The Stooges was "disavowed" by most critics; Sullivan nonetheless called it "a rock'n'roll classic".
 In a contemporary review, Edmund O. Ward of Rolling Stone called it "loud, boring, tasteless, unimaginative and childish", while conceding that he "kind of liked it".
 Robert Christgau gave it a backhanded compliment in his column for The Village Voice, deeming it "stupid-rock at its best", but did give it a "B+" grade overall.

 In retrospect, Will Hodgkinson called The Stooges "charged and brutal garage-rock", and Pitchfork critic Joe Tangari said it was one of the essential forerunners to the punk rock movement of the 1970s.
 It and the Stooges' next two albums were later deemed "proto-punk landmarks", according to Mojo journalist Manish Agarwal.
 Daryl Easlea, writing for BBC Music, called the album "rock at its most primordial. ... [the] album is the original punk rock rush on record, a long-held well-kept secret by those in the know."
 Mark Deming of AllMusic commented, "Part of the fun of The Stooges is, then as now, the band managed the difficult feat of sounding ahead of their time and entirely out of their time, all at once."

 Tyler Kane of Paste magazine assessed: "The band's self-titled effort introduced the spastic, howling Iggy Pop behind a studio-tamed backing band."
 According to Phillip Sherburne of Pitchfork: "The album is unabashedly savage, fuzzy as a moldy peach, subtle as a hangover.
 Nevertheless, John Cale's production on the album harnesses just enough studio magic to make them sound positively otherworldly, from the swollen low end, dark as a bruise, to the blown-out sonics of Ron Asheton's guitar solos.
 Throughout, in unexpected pockets of silence, handclaps pop like fireworks."

 In 2003, the album was placed at number 185 on Rolling Stones list of the "500 Greatest Albums of All Time", maintaining the rating in its 2012 revised list, and dropping to number 488 in its 2020 list.
 The magazine also included "1969" in their list of the "100 Greatest Guitar Songs of All Time".
 Seth Jacobson, writing in 1001 Albums You Must Hear Before You Die, said that the album was "a collection of brilliant curios, which were neither full-on garage rock, nor out-and-out dirge."
 In 2005, Q magazine placed "I Wanna Be Your Dog" at number 13 in its list of the "100 Greatest Guitar Tracks".

+Slash of Guns N' Roses noted it as one of his 15 his favorite studio albums.
+Michael Gira of Swans listed it as one of his 13 favorite albums.